baton-rouge-kotlin-user-group/baton-rouge-kotlin-user-group.github.io/index.md

-Welcome to the BRKUG website.
+Welcome to the Baton Rouge Kotlin User Group (BRKUG) website.